The Best Pickleball Strategies

 Able to Adjust to Differing Ball Speeds Consistently

 If the ball maintained the same speed throughout the game, things would get dull and fast.
 The hallmark of a great pickleball game is the changing pace of the game.
 You need to keep up, or get out.
 When practicing try and see how quickly you can adjust to differing ball speeds, and this will help you on the courts in the long run.

 4.0 Skill Level

-You have made it into the big leagues of pickleball, and this is where things get tough.
+You have made it into the big leagues of the sport, and this is where things get tough.
 Pickleball will always be a fun sport, but now it becomes especially challenging.
-You will now be considered as an expert player, and you will have to conduct yourself as such, earning a 90% score on your service, service return and volley requirements.
+You will now be considered as an expert player, and you will have to conduct yourself as such, earning a 90 percent score on your service, service return and volley requirements.

 A player at this level can control play at the non-volley line, keeping their opponents back, driving them off the line and controlling the speed or placement of the ball

 At this stage in the game, the non-volley line should be yours.
 Let your opponent use their best techniques on you until they run out, then use yours.
 It is important that you maintain control of the non-volley zone, so you can’t shy away from it.
 Be confident, and remember to control your technique; if you get too aggressive, then the game is over.